 - Build: When I start your build this will be based upon the design process being finalised.
 It will take a further 3 and a bit months to complete your build

-- Shipping: Just before shipping we will invoice for the remaining amount.
+- Shipping: Just before shipping or collection we will invoice for the remaining amount.
 We can ship anywhere in the world but are just as happy for you to collect directly from the workshop.

 We prefer to source your components and deliver you a full bike, because then I can ensure that they are well fitted and have the proper clearances.
 We will discuss your components at your initial visit.
 Payment for these would be separate from the frame as I require full payment before ordering components.
 We aim to be competitive on pricing and have accounts with all major parts suppliers